cunnie/docs/bosh_create_dns_server.md

 ```
 vim config/bind-9-aws.yml
-    # replace all occurences of 'CHANGME'
+    # replace all occurences of 'CHANGEME'
     # with appropriate values
 ```